JHayer416/data-engineer-take-home-test/README.md

 5. Download GSMARENA database from https://www.kaggle.com/arwinneil/gsmarena-phone-dataset

 6. Write an ETL script to:
-    i) Find a match on items.title with a GSMArena Model. ii) Save 4 additonal meta fields into `items` from the GSMArena data. iii) Transform the `network_technology` field into a `;` delimited string and save this into a new field in `items`
+    1. Find a match on items.title with a GSMArena Model.
+    1. Save 4 additonal meta fields into `items` from the GSMArena data.
+    1. Transform the `network_technology` field into a `;` delimited string and save this into a new field in `items`

 7. Write a SQL statement which to display the following;

-    ASIN, TITLE, Count of reviews from  `reviews` table/
+    ASIN, TITLE, Count of reviews from  `reviews` table.

 8. Using the data from step 7, generate a Pie chart in gsheets to show the top 10 products with the highest number of reviews.